socialmath/socialmath.github.io/_love/two_laws.md

 3. $$A\butt A, B\heart A\vdash A\butt A$$.
 These two inferences are
    identical to those in the section on the genesis of self-hate.
    They infer self-hate from an abusive relationship.
-But since every relationship that a self-hating person is in is abusive, all reiationships that they have will reinforce their self-hate.
+But since every relationship that a self-hating person has is abusive, all reiationships that they have will reinforce their self-hate.

 4. $$A\heart A, A\butt A\vdash A\butt A$$.  $$A$$ loves themself, so